TrevorHinesley/abracadabra/README.md

 ## Helpers

 The bread and butter of abracadabra is its helper, `click_to_edit`.
-Its pretty much as readable as it gets:
+It's pretty much as readable as it gets:

 ```ruby
 <%= click_to_edit @user, path: user_path(@user), attribute: :name %>